Anatomik5/BachelorPr/README.md

 # BachelorPr
-Just core how we can add data from Java to Excel. /br Do not forget to create .xslx file in necessery directory Current it is C:/savedexcel/test.xlsx
+Just core how we can add data from Java to Excel. \br Do not forget to create .xslx file in necessery directory Current it is C:/savedexcel/test.xlsx
 Also the main function is in the main/java/WriteDataToExcel